 This has been a particularly busy week at the Supreme Court of Canada vis-à-vis cases likely to be of interest to Canadian businesses and professionals.
 The Court issued two significant rulings, and refused leave to appeal in another seven cases.… Continue Reading

 The Supreme Court of Canada is set to revisit the test for Aboriginal title when it hears an appeal from the British Columbia Court of Appeal’s decision in William v.
 British Columbia this November.
 This appeal will be of particular significance to parties engaged in resource development, as it stands to affect the strength of claims to Aboriginal title over traditional territory, as well as claims to the right to fish and hunt in a given area.
 The trial judgment and the Court of Appeal took a restrictive view of the test for establishing Aboriginal title where proof of such … Continue Reading

 The Supreme Court of Canada heard arguments this week in two cases of interest to Canadian businesses and professions, and reserved judgment in each.
-The first is an appeal from Guay Inc. c.
-Payette, 2011 QCCA 2282, in which the Quebec Court of Appeal held that restrictive covenants which precluded the appellant from… → Read More